alan-turing-institute/data-safe-haven/docs/source/roles/researcher/using_the_sre.md

 - {ref}`Tier 3 <policy_tier_3>` (high security) environments only have pre-authorised packages available.

 :::{tip}
-If you need to use a package that is not on the allowlist see the section on how to [bring software or data into the environment](#-transferring-files-into-or-out-of the-sre) below.
+If you need to use a package that is not on the allowlist see the section on how to [bring software or data into the environment](#-transferring-files-into-or-out-of-the-sre).
 :::

 ### Python packages